Kab777/ChatMe/README.md

-# MoneyManager
+# IMBudget

-An app that manages group expense
+IMBudget is an app that allows users to send instant message